-Other Advisors Said Your Account Was Too Small.
+Other Advisers Said Your Account Was Too Small.

 Mine starts at $100.
-No minimum that prices you out, no commissions, no being passed to a junior advisor.
+No minimum that prices you out, no commissions, no being passed to a junior adviser.
 Fee-only fiduciary in Sandy, Utah.

 You've tried to get professional help with your money.
 It didn't go the way you expected.